axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng-ctl.1.md

 - `--control=\<socket\>` or `-c`

-    Specify the socket to use to access {{% param "product.pe" %}}.
+    Specify the socket to use to access {{% param "product.ose" %}}.
 Only needed when using a non-standard socket.

 - `--reset=\<socket\>` or `-r`